 You don’t need to be a lawyer to make a decision on your legal formation.
-When starting or growing your business, it’s important you understand the difference between DBA, LLC and Corporation.
-Picking the right structure will allow you to manage three important elements: liability, taxes and complexity.
+When starting or growing your business, it’s important you understand the difference between DBA, LLC, and Corporation.
+Picking the right structure for your business will allow you to manage three important elements: liability, taxes, and complexity.

 But, wait!
 Before we delve into taxes, what of the DBA, you ask?
 DBA is an acronym for, “Doing Business As” and refers to there being a difference between the legal name of the business and the name by which it operates day-to-day – the name by which you may know the company.
 Some states do require businesses to register the DBA name before they can begin using it, such as California and Florida.

 A DBA is not a legal structure, but rather a way to allow a sole proprietorship to have a business name without having to file an LLC or Corporation.
 While simple and inexpensive, it comes with the same risk as being a sole proprietorship or general partnership.

 Now, let’s review in detail each of the legal formations you can choose for your business: Sole Proprietorship, Corporation, and LLC.

 Again, a DBA is a title asigned to sole proprietorships.
 Sole proprietorships have only one owner and they are the simplest way by which to operate a business.
 If you are self-employed, or, as previously mentioned, not yet determined a business structure, then this is your default.